 What is an Exposure Compensation?

-Exposure Compensation is one of the great features of today’s camera that allows you to adjust the exposure measured by its light meter.
-The range of adjustment depends upon camera.
-In case of Nikon D90, this range goes from -5 EV to +5 EV in increments of 1/3 or 1/2 EV.
-EV stands for Exposure Value.
+Exposure Compensation is one of the great features available in modern DSLR camera that allows you to adjust the exposure measured by its light meter.
+The range of adjustment depends upon the camera model.
+In case of Nikon D90, this range goes from -5 EV to +5 EV in increments of 1/3 or 1/2 EV where EV stands for Exposure Value.

 At Normal condition (Without applying Exposure)